Mama told me to shop around, and here's why...

 So doesn’t it make sense to look for something that will give you the best return on your investment?

-Of course there are a lot of considerations when deciding what degree program to take and where to take it, but let’s just look at one aspect of it: comparing the same or similar degrees at one university versus another, apples to apples if you will.
+Of course there are a lot of considerations when deciding what degree program to take and where to take it, but let’s just look at one aspect of it: comparing similar degrees at one university versus another, apples to apples if you will.

 How can you get the better value?